 I love my family and friends, but I also love my work.
-I don’t believe work and home represents some kind of a zero-sum game and one should exclude the other.
+I don’t believe work and home represent some kind of a zero-sum game and one should exclude the other.

 For me work and home are parts of the same continuum, but I don’t multitask.
 I work and rest in focused sprints.

 When I’m doing work (whether in the office, at home or on holiday) – I’m 100% in.
-When I’m with my family (say, playing with my daughter) – I’m 100% in.
+When I’m with my family, say, playing with my daughter (whether in the office or at home) – I’m 100% in.